ipassynk/ristorante-fornello/README.md

 # RistoranteFornello

+Ristorante Fornello project is a small Angular 2 assignment to create Angular application based on provided design mock.
+The project uses the following third party libraries:
+ - bootstrap for css
+ - PrimeNG to display menu in grid
+ - angular-in-memory-web-api to mock http services in memory

  This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

 ## Development server